KOKODA CHALLENGE EVENTS

 - Teams are responsible for the behaviour of their support crew.
 Any support team or participant found to be contravening any CP landowner’s regulations or event organisers’ directions may lead to the team’s disqualification from the event.

 - Safety/Course update will have made available for all events prior to the relevant event.
+Please check your emails and socials regularly for important communications.

 - Start times for each Kokoda Challenge will be advertised and communicated.

 - Do not shortcut or alter the course in any way.
+This will be monitored and recorded in our timing results.

 - When crossing creeks, participants must stay within the course marking.
 Only enter and exit in the designated area.